AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 NEWS
 ------
 - 11/2024:
-   * Our research is featured at the College of Engineering, Computing, and Applied Sciences: [interreview link](https://www.youtube.com/watch?v=f7eOtTFhRDs) and [Clemson News] (https://news.clemson.edu/paralympics-helps-shine-a-light-on-exoskeleton-research-at-clemson-university/)
+   * Our research is featured at the College of Engineering, Computing, and Applied Sciences: [interreview link](https://www.youtube.com/watch?v=f7eOtTFhRDs) and Clemson News: [article link](https://news.clemson.edu/paralympics-helps-shine-a-light-on-exoskeleton-research-at-clemson-university/)

 - 07/2024: